OpenMA/openma-doc/api/nightly/c++/classma_1_1_node.md

     ma::Node::Node ( NodePrivate  &  pimpl ,  Node  *  parent ) noexcept

-Constructor to be used by inherited object which want to add informations (static properties, members, etc) to the private implementation.
+Constructor to be used by an inherited object that wants to add information (static properties, members, etc) to the private implementation.

 ------------------------------------------------------------------------

     ma::Node::~Node ( ) noexcept [virtual]

 Destructor.
-Detach this object of these children.
+Detach this object of its children.
 In case a child has no more parent, it is deleted.
-Detach also this object of these parents
+Detach also this object of its parent

 ------------------------------------------------------------------------

     void ma::Node::addParent ( Node  *  node ) noexcept

-Appends a node if this one is not already a parent.
+Appends a node provided it is not a parent already.
 In case this node is added, *node* is attached as parent and its state is set to modified.

 ------------------------------------------------------------------------